visitscotland/vs-design-system/hippo/frontend/README.md

 This script does 2 things:

 1. Runs the `build:system:components` script in the root package
-2. Runs this package's webpack build
+2. Runs this package's webpack build, which:
-   - Copies all built assets from the `dist/system-components` folder into the parent Hippo app's webfiles folder for inclusion in the Hippo site
+   - Copies all built assets from the `dist/system-components` folder into the parent Hippo app's webfiles folder (at `/repository-data/webfiles/src/main/resources/site/design-system`) for inclusion in the Hippo site.
-   - Copies `vue-app-init.ftl` to Freemarker template location
+   - Copies `vue-app-init.ftl` to Freemarker template location (at `/repository-data/webfiles/src/main/resources/site/freemarker/include/vs-dotcom-ds`).
-   - Generates Freemarker templates for all Vue components and VueX stores listed in the `manifest.json` file
+   - Generates Freemarker templates for all Vue components and VueX stores listed in the `manifest.json` file to the `components` and `stores` subfolders, respectively, of the Freemarker template location.

-You can skip step 1 by running the following script:
+You can skip step 1 by running:

 ```
 yarn build:skip
 ```

+This will use the artefacts from a previous `system-components` build of the root package.
+If you haven't yet done a build, it won't work due to the absence of the entry and source files.

 ### Including components in the Hippo site